How to Revive a Dying Fiddle-Leaf Fig

 Key Takeaways:

-• A dying fiddle leaf fig is usually because of overwatering or poor drainage.
+• A dying fiddle leaf fig is usually caused by overwatering or poor drainage.
 Fiddle leaf figs require the top 2 inches of soil to dry out between bouts of watering.
 If the soil is consistently damp, then the fiddle leaf fig develops root rot, resulting in the leaves dropping and a dying appearance.

-• Fiddle leaf figs often drop their leaves because of a sudden change in temperature.
+• Fiddle leaf figs often drop their leaves because of a sudden temperature change.
 The preferred temperature range for fiddle leaf figs is between 65ºF to 75ºF.
 If the temperature increases or decreases suddenly, the fiddle leaf fig drops its leaves due to stress.

-• The reason fiddle leaf fig leaf edges turn brown is because of low humidity and underwatering.
+• Fiddle leaf fig leaf edges turn brown because of low humidity and underwatering.
 Fiddle leaf figs require at least 40% humidity, whereas indoor humidity is usually around 10%.
 The low indoor humidity causes the leaves to lose too much moisture, causing them to turn brown at the margins and curl up.

-• The reason fiddle leaf fig leaves develop brown spots is because of root rot due to overwatering an poor drainage.
+• Fiddle leaf fig leaves develop brown spots because of root rot due to overwatering and poor drainage.
 Fiddle leaf figs need the top 2 inches of soil to dry out before watering again.
-If the roots are in consistently damp soil from watering too often, they develop root rot which causes the leaves to turn brown and drop off.
+If the roots are in consistently damp soil from watering too often, they develop root rot, which causes the leaves to turn brown and drop off.

 • The reason for fiddle leaf figs dying after repotting is often because the new pot is too big.
-If the fig is repotted to a significantly bigger pot, then it takes longer to dry out after watering which causes the fiddle leaf fig to develop root rot resulting in leaves turning brown and dropping off.
+If the fig is repotted to a significantly bigger pot, it takes longer to dry out after watering, which causes the fiddle leaf fig to develop root rot, resulting in leaves turning brown and dropping off.

 Recent Posts